Genres: Theology in Contemporary Fiction (Updated)

 The Theology

-Where Contemporary Fiction shines brightest for the Christian storyteller in that accessibility and relatability to the audience.
-Contemporary Fiction at its most basic takes the real world and superimposes fictional people and locations over a mostly realistic plot (high-intensity government spycraft escapades and rich heirs in disguise falling for sweet waitresses are some of the less realistic plot examples).
-This makes it easy for Christian storytellers to incorporate real-world, Christian messages and Scriptural teachings in ways that feel natural to the audience.
+Where Contemporary Fiction shines brightest for the Christian storyteller is in that accessibility and relatability mentioned earlier.
+At its most basic, Contemporary Fiction takes the real world and superimposes fictional people and locations over a more-or-less realistic plot; although there is plenty of room for imagination, high-intensity government spycraft escapades and rich heirs in disguise falling for small town waitresses are some of the less realistic — but still very contemporary — examples.
+This makes it easy for Christian storytellers to incorporate real-world Christian messages and Scriptural teachings in a way that feels natural to the audience.

 The Pitfalls